mizuhiki/WebMIDIAPIShimForiOS/README.md

 Known issues
 --------------------
 * The native bridge script will be deactivate when moving pages by clicking links.
 I don't know how to inject JS codes to UIWebView permanently.
-* Timestamp parameters are not supported so far.
-It'll be supported in future release.

 Related projects
 --------------------